Los Abuelos de la Nada: 1967–1971: Early years and the first Abuelos

 In the mid-1960s, a club in Barrio Norte, Buenos Aires, named La Cueva was the focal point for rock and roll.
 Some of the acts sang in English, but others were experimenting with Spanish-language lyrics, notably Tanguito.
 The regulars of La Cueva also included poetry buffs and young people willing to escape the routines of urban life; some would form the core of the Buenos Aires hippie scene of the late 1960s.

 Miguel Peralta was living in the Norte hostel at that time, and was lured into the scene by fellow poetry buff Pipo Lernoud.
 When a record label, Mandioca, was created specifically to record Spanish-language rock, Peralta arranged for an interview with recording executive Ben Molar in which he claimed, untruthfully, that he had a band called Los Abuelos de la Nada (the Grandparents of Nothingness) which was ready to enter the studio.
-The name was taken from a passage in Severo Arcángelo, a book by Leopoldo Marechal.
+The name was taken from a passage in El banquete de Severo Arcángelo, a novel by Leopoldo Marechal.
 Since Molar acquiesced, Peralta went on and assembled a band, featuring friends Claudio Gabis on guitar, the brothers Micky and Alberto "Abuelo" Lara on guitar and bass, Héctor "Pomo" Lorenzo on drums, and Eduardo "Mayoneso" Fanacoa on keyboards.
 Their first single, Diana Divaga (Diana digresses), featured psychedelic influences.
 About this time, Miguel started using Abuelo as his artistic surname.

 After Gabis left the band (he was attending college and was reluctant to commit to the band), Abuelo recruited Norberto Napolitano (Pappo).
 After some more psychedelic-oriented fare, Pappo started nudging the band in the direction of blues, causing Abuelo to leave.
 Over time, Pappo's project mutated into Pappo's Blues.

 Abuelo tried to create new bands, and for a short time was singer of El Huevo (the Egg), which would later become the core of Pescado Rabioso.
 Abuelo took off to Barcelona, Spain, in 1971 to try to re-launch his music career.
 Abuelo spent ten years in Europe, until bass player Cachorro López, who was a popular session musician with reggae and funk bands, convinced him to return to Argentina for a second incarnation of the band.